 The regal Montgomery Stairway

-Ascend the Montgomery Stairway and take a moment to pause at the viewing platform at the top and pat yourself on the back for a job well done.
+Ascend the Montgomery Stairway, pause at the viewing platform at the top, and pat yourself on the back for a job well done.

 SAN FRANCISCO SECRET STAIRWAYS TOUR: COIT TOWER, NORTH BEACH & TELEGRAPH HILL